DDMAL/key_modulation_dataset/README.md

 # Key Modulation Dataset

-A dataset of key modulations that have been annotated in different music theory books
+A dataset of key modulations that have been annotated in different music theory books.

+## Licensing

+All the code in this repository is under the MIT License, except for the humdrum scores.
+All the scores are under the [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/) License.

 The annotations consist of the following: